 While there is no requirement that appointees be paid (as this is at the discretion of the minister or Cabinet), the Government of Alberta recognizes that individuals appointed to the governing bodies of Alberta's public agencies should be reimbursed for the cost of expenses.
 In most cases, Orders in Council created under the authority of the Public Service Act outline the remuneration schedules.
 A wide range of factors affect remuneration, including complexity, financial impact, roles, time commitment, public service, recruitment, risk and fiscal responsibility.

 Remuneration of appointees must reflect the nature of service, complexity of tasks and amount of time dedicated to service.
 Except in very unusual circumstances, there should be consistency within a public agency and among similar public agencies for director remuneration.

-The Public Sector Compensation Transparency Act (PDF, 381 KB) requires public agencies who are subject to the Alberta Public Agencies Governance Act (PDF, 529 KB) to disclose of the names and compensation for all board members and employees who earn over a threshold amount. (see Public sector body compensation disclosure)
+The Public Sector Compensation Transparency Act (PDF, 381 KB) requires public agencies who are subject to the Alberta Public Agencies Governance Act (PDF, 529 KB) to disclose of the names and compensation for all board members regardless of amount, and employees who earn over a threshold amount. (see Public sector body compensation disclosure)

 Requiring compensation to be publicly disclosed promotes transparency and consistency by raising awareness of remuneration practices.

 The method of disclosing director remuneration is at the public agency's discretion.
 Best practices indicate that listing remuneration in annual reports and posting it on the public agency or government websites are both effective.